vontanne/javascript-tetris/README.md

 ## Contributing

-Your contributions are welcome!
+Contributions are welcome!
 If you'd like to improve the Tetris game, please check out the [contributing guidelines](./.github/CONTRIBUTING.md).

 ## License

-This game is open-sourced under the [MIT license](./LICENSE).
+This project is open source under the [MIT license](./LICENSE).